 Mississippi does not allow owners of flooded salvage cars to ever abandon the flooded notation on their titles.
 That means the value of the car will always be significantly lower than its value on the market if it were not a flooded title.
 Even if you fully restore the car, or put more money into it than it is worth, selling the car may be a losing investment if you’re not meticulous in your spending habits.

 If you’ve fixed up a flooded car, you might be tempted to try to obscure its history as a flooded vehicle—particularly if you know the car has been rebuilt well.
 One way to do this is to register the car in another state, in an attempt to obscure its history.

 This is known as title washing, and while it might seem like a harmless strategy for maximizing sales profits, it’s a crime.
-You can be prosecuted if you are caught, and it’s fairly easy to get caught in a title washing scheme.
-Perhaps even more frightening, you can be sued and held civilly liable for any and all damages resulting from the car sale.
+You can be prosecuted if you are caught, and it’s fairly easy to get caught in a title-washing scheme.
+Perhaps even more frightening, you can be sued and held civilly liable for any damages resulting from the car sale.
 That means the new owner can sue you to recover the purchase price, any costs they’ve incurred attempting to repair the car, and the costs associated with any damages the car has cost—for example, from an auto accident.
 Title washing is not worth it.
 Don’t do it!

 Selling and Profiting From the Car

-Sometimes a Mississippi flooded car really is a good investment.
+Sometimes a Mississippi flooded car is a good investment.
 Here are some strategies for buying and selling a car without losing money: